automata-network/docs/docs/nftfair/contracts/vault/templates/minter.md

 # Minter Vault

+:warning: **Note:** This template will be deprecated soon.
+We planned on adding the minting function on top of the existing FIFO and mystery box templates.
+At that point, this template will be removed from the Factory.

 This vault extends the `NFTFairVaultBase` contract.
 However, there are several notable characteristics that set itself apart from the currently existing templates.
 Such differences are:

 - The contract no longer holds pre-minted tokens, and will not accept any inbound token transfers.
 Calling the `onERC721Received` hook will cause a transaction to revert.